 As a soloist, Brian has been recognized at regional, national, and international festivals and competitions.
 Brian performed at the 2015 American Trombone Workshop hosted by the U.S. Army Band at Ft.
 Myer, VA and won the National Solo Jazz Competition.
 Additionally, Brian was named a finalist for the 2017 J.J.
 Johnson Jazz Trombone Competition and the 2010 Gilberto Gagliardi Tenor Trombone Competition through the International Trombone Association.
 In 2014, Brian was named a Luminarts Fellow in Jazz Improvisation through the Luminarts Cultural Foundation at The Union League Club of Chicago.
 During his studies, Brian was awarded two Outstanding Performance Awards in Downbeat Magazine’s Student Music Awards.

 Brian serves as the adjunct instructor of trombone and low brass at Kansas City Kansas Community College.
-Additionally, Brian maintains a small low brass studio throughout the Greater Kansas City area.
+Additionally, Brian maintains a small low brass studio at Doctor Note, located in Overland Park.
 He is on the faculty for the annual Jazz Workshop at the University of Kansas and the Kansas City Jazz Camp at Kansas City Kansas Community College.
-Additionally, Brian has presented workshops and masterclasses at the University of Kansas and Johnson County Community College, has worked with public schools throughout the metropolitan area, and recently helped lead a masterclass series at several schools throughout Northern Germany.
+Brian has presented workshops and masterclasses at the University of Kansas and Johnson County Community College, has worked with public schools throughout the metropolitan area, and recently helped lead a masterclass series at several schools throughout Northern Germany.
 Brian previously served as an Adjunct Professor of Instrumental Music at Ottawa University, where he taught applied low brass and was the interim band director.
 He also served as an Artist-in-Residence at Washburn University in 2016 and was a Teaching Assistant for the 2015 Jazz Trombone Institute at the Brevard Music Center.

 Brian earned a Master’s of Music in Jazz Studies from DePaul University in 2015 and a Bachelor of Music in Trombone Performance from the University of Kansas in 2013.
 He is also a proud alumni of the Disney All-American College Band, serving as lead trombonist for the band in 2014.